 - Secure a Director Identification Number: this is an ID number for a director that includes their name and address proof.

 - Fill and submit forms on the MCA portal.

 After you’ve completed the steps and submitted the digital forms with all the mandated documents, the Registrar of Companies will examine and verify the application and issue the company’s Certificate of Incorporation.

 Ask any food business owner and they’ll tell you that having the right location is critical for success.
 For restaurants, location alone can make or break a business.
 When searching for your ideal location, keep the following things in mind:

-1. Which neighborhood or zone has the most potential for your type of restaurant?
+- Which neighbourhood or zone has the most potential for your type of restaurant?

-2. Who are you targeting as your ideal customer?
+- Who are you targeting as your ideal customer?
 What is the segment you are trying to sell to?

-- How many competitors have already set up shop in that area?
+- How many competitors have already set up restaurants or food delivery in that area?

-Saving time in this crucial step means that CloudKitchen® owners typically can get their food business up and running quicker.
+Saving time in this crucial step means that CloudKitchens® owners typically can get their food business up and running quicker.